GoncaloOlas/summaries/Discipline-building.md

 # Actions

+- [ ] Try a 5-hour meditation
+- [ ] Try 1000 push-ups
+- [ ] Read before bed
+- [ ] Take 2 days of in the middle of the week
+- [ ] No food for 5 days
-- [ ] asedasdasda
+- [ ] Make a list of things you have to do

 # Insights

+## Unbreakable discipline

 The most important question to ask is: what pain do you want in your life?
 What are you willing to struggle for?
 Anything worthwhile is going to require some degree of pain and struggle, so if you are oriented toward the pain and the struggle, you're probably going to be more aligned with what you are capable of accomplishing rather than if you orient towards the pleasures.

 Discipline  = importance of goal (why) + psicological pleasure of the pursuit of the goal - psicological  cost of the pursuit of the goal

-Lower the entry resistance to anythin g you really wanna do, it should be harder not to do it than to do it
+Lower the entry resistance to anything you really wanna do, it should be harder not to do it than to do it

+## Crave doing hard things

 Extrinsic motivation is money, status and praise.
 This motivation works but for the human brain, anticipation is more rewarding that attainment